serain/netmap.js/README.md

 Turns out there wasn't a decent ready-to-use `npm` module and the [`port_scanner`](https://github.com/beefproject/beef/blob/master/modules/network/port_scanner/command.js) module in BeEF is (at the time of writing) inaccurate, slow and doesn't work on Chromium.

-`netmap.js` is therefor a somewhat-optimized "ping" sweeper and TCP scanner that works on all modern browsers.
+`netmap.js` is therefor a somewhat optimized "ping" sweeper and TCP scanner that works on all modern browsers.

 ## Examples